mohamnag/jersey-gradle-boilerplate/README.md

  - update values in `src/webapp/WEB-INF/web.xml`
  - write tests and integration tests in test package, all tests with `IntegrationTest` are run as integration tests while server is running on `localhost:8080/`
  - write code in web app package to pass the tests

+*NOTE* in order to run integration tests, you need both ports 8080 & 8081 free.
+If it is not possible, change both the settings in `build.gradle` and URLs in tests.